-When 4.5-4.6 pH is attained, yogurt is cooled to <10°C by blast chilling to stop further fermentation (Tamime and Robinson, 1985).
-Set yogurt is directly transferred to a cold store, whereas stirred yogurt is first agitated in jacket fermentation bats before filling into containers to produce a firm product (Lee and Lucey, 2010).
+When 4.5-4.6 pH is attained, yogurt is cooled to <10°C by blast chilling to stop further fermentation (Tamime & Robinson, 2000).
+Set yogurt is directly transferred to a cold store, whereas stirred yogurt is first agitated in jacket fermentation bats before filling into containers to produce a firm product (Lee & Lucey, 2010).
 After that, yogurt packaging occurs, and the temperature is maintained at <4°C for cold storage (Codex Alimentarius Commission, 2010).

-Classification of Yogurt
+- 131 3.
+Classification of yogurt

-Yogurt is classified on the basis of different parameters which are further explained below and in Fig. 2 as well.
+- Yogurt is classified on the basis of different parameters which are further explained below andin figure 2 as well

+- 134 3.1.
 Based on chemical composition